Alfresco/alfresco-ng2-components/docs/core/check-allowable-operation.directive.md

 ## Details

-The [Node Permission directive](../core/node-permission.directive.md) lets you disable an HTML element or Angular component by taking a collection of [`NodeEntry`](https://github.com/Alfresco/alfresco-js-api/blob/master/src/alfresco-core-rest-api/docs/NodeEntry.md) instances and checking their permissions.
+The [Check Allowable Operation Directive](../core/check-allowable-operation.directive.md) lets you disable an HTML element or Angular component by taking a collection of [`NodeEntry`](https://github.com/Alfresco/alfresco-js-api/blob/master/src/alfresco-core-rest-api/docs/NodeEntry.md) instances and checking their permissions.

 The decorated element will be disabled if: